aetperf/aetperf.github.io/_posts/2022-05-16-Reading-a-SQL-table-by-chunks-with-Pandas.md

-The table that we are reading has 1000000 rows, so the largest chunks size corresponds to loading the full table at once.
+The table that we are reading has 1000000 rows, so the largest chunk size corresponds to loading the full table at once.

 ## Number of chunks